ldoocy/project_template/README.md

 #### Other Influences
 In addition to the terms defined above, the social force model takes into account random behaviors with a fluctuation term.
 This could include desired velocities, movements, or personal space preferences based on factors like personality, or random behaviors based on individual decisions to avoid obstacles.
 We predict personality differences influence pedestrian behaviors.
-In the present study, we draw from the OCEAN model, focusing specifically on the effect of introversion and extroversion on agent behaviors within a simulation.
+In the present study, we draw from the OCEAN model, focusing specifically on the effect of introversion and extraversion on agent behaviors within a simulation.
 While influences like personality are broadly covered by the fluctuation term, we seek to extend the social force model by identifying and integrating individual variables that influence real human behavior.

 ## Related Work